tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 **Constraints**

 Some data-change statements are illegal due to something in the table's definition.
 This is called "constraining what can be done".
-We have already seen some types of constraints ...
+Some types of constraints have already been shown ...

 NOT NULL -- if a column is defined with a NOT NULL clause, it is illegal to put NULL into it.
 A primary-key column is automatically NOT NULL.